Joey Gallo Player Props: Twins vs. Tigers

-The Minnesota Twins, including Joey Gallo (.161 slugging percentage in past 10 games, including no home run), take on starter Will Vest and the Detroit Tigers at Target Field, Friday at 8:10 PM ET.
+Joey Gallo -- with a slugging percentage of .206 in his past 10 games (including no home runs) -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Reese Olson on the hill, on June 18 at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Tigers.
+In his most recent game he had a one-hit performance (1-for-3) against the Tigers.

 Joey Gallo Game Info & Props vs. the Tigers